San Juan, Puerto Rico

 Elsewhere in Puerto Rico

 Having visited Puerto Rico nearly 20 times, we’ve experienced many places across the island.
 Though we don’t live here, we consider ourselves non-local experts and one day hope to call this beautiful island our home.
 Explore the colorful and colonial streets of Old San Juan.
-Head to the southern coast of Caribbean Puerto Rico.
+Participate in Carnival during the Festival of Masks in Puerto Rico’s second city, Ponce.
 Hike the El Yunque Rainforest in Eastern Puerto Rico.
 Visit the surf towns along Western Puerto Rico.
+Head to the Caribbean Coast of Southwestern Puerto Rico.
 See the indigenous Taino sights of Central Puerto Rico.
 Get off the mainland to visit the islands of Culebra and Vieques.